forestryio/forestry.io/hugo/content/blog/what-s-new-in-jekyll-3.8.md

 ---
 # What’s new in Jekyll 3.8

 Jekyll 3.8.1 was released on the 1st of May 2018, just two weeks after 3.8.0.
-The project has come along way since I last wrote a [Jekyll update on Forestry](https://forestry.io/blog/what-s-new-in-jekyll-3-4-0/).
+The project has come a long way since I last wrote a [Jekyll update on Forestry](https://forestry.io/blog/what-s-new-in-jekyll-3-4-0/).
 [Olivia](https://liv.cat/) is now Jekyll’s new [Lead Developer](https://jekyllrb.com/news/2018/02/19/meet-jekyll-s-new-lead-developer/) since Parker Moore decided to step down after four years leading the project.

 So what does Jekyll bring us this time?